malomohq/shopify-graphql-elixir/README.md

 * `:limiter_opts` - additional options used with `:limiter`.
 Defaults to `[]`.
     * `:max_requests` - the maximum number of concurrent requests per shop.
                       Defaults to 3.
+    * `:monitor` - whether to monitor a limiter.
+When set to `true` the limiter process will be stopped after a certain period of time of inactivity in order to keep limiter process size to a minimum.
+When set to `false` the limiter process will not stop and will stay alive indefinitely.
+Default `true`.
     * `:restore_to` - the minimum cost to begin making requests again after being throttled.
 Possible values are `:half`, `:max` or an integer.
 Defaults to `:half`.